-Drainage, Erosion and Water Quality:
+Wetland, Drainage, Erosion and Water Quality:

 Staff from the NHDES Watershed Assistance Section has been in contact with Mount Sunapee concerning the development of a sub-watershed management plan for Beck Brook in the Lake Sunapee watershed.
-Mount Sunapee and the LSPA are currently partnered in a project that will address erosion issues along parking lot 1 and Beck Brook in summer 2021.
-We are currently working through the permitting phase with NHDES.
+Mount Sunapee and the LSPA are currently partnered in a project that will address erosion issues along parking lot 1 and Beck Brook in summer 2022.
+Mount Sunapee has obtained the requisite permits (NAE-2021-02149 and NH-2021-01967) with NHDES.